This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may

 - Spending time in a crowded place, such as a child care center

 What are the signs and symptoms of pneumonia?

 The signs and symptoms depend on your child's age and the cause of his or her pneumonia.
-The signs and symptoms of bacterial pneumonia usually begin more quickly than they do with viral pneumonia.
+Signs and symptoms of bacterial pneumonia usually begin more quickly than signs and symptoms of viral pneumonia.
 Your child may have any of the following:

 - Shortness of breath or trouble breathing